Wild Awakening Retreat:

 • Comfortable movement clothes for dance, yoga, and embodiment practices

-• Comfortable chill clothes for breathwork, sound healing, haning out
+• Comfortable chill clothes for breathwork, sound healing, hanging out

 • Hiking/walking shoes comfortable for uneven terrain